Skip to content

 Fix DXGI_ERROR_DEVICE_HUNG (0x887a0006) in Windows Games

 DXGI_ERROR_DEVICE_HUNG (error code 0x887a0006) crashes games when your GPU stops responding to DirectX commands.
-The error message usually reads “DirectX function GetDeviceRemovedReason failed with DXGI_ERROR_DEVICE_HUNG.”
-Here are the fixes that work, starting with the most common solution.
+The full error message usually reads “DirectX function GetDeviceRemovedReason failed with DXGI_ERROR_DEVICE_HUNG,” which Windows generates through its Timeout Detection and Recovery (TDR) system after the GPU misses the default 2-second response window.
+Here are the fixes that work, starting with the most common solution (driver updates) and progressing through DirectX, TDR, and hardware checks.

-• Outdated or corrupted GPU drivers cause this error in approximately 70% of cases, making driver updates the first fix to try.
+• Outdated or corrupted GPU drivers are the most common cause, making driver updates the first fix to try.

 • Overclocked CPUs can trigger GPU timeout errors because unstable clock speeds cause system instability that manifests as a DirectX crash.